 In 1975, the AEC split into the NRC (Nuclear Regulatory Commission) and the ERDA (Energy Research and Development Administration), and the research activities, including Mathematics, became part of ERDA.
 In 1977, ERDA was combined with the Federal Energy Administration to become the Department of Energy.
 With the creation of the DOE, the Mathematics program became part of the Office of Basic Energy Sciences.
-At that time, the program had two elements: Applied Mathematical Sciences Supercomputing Research supporting core research in applied math and computer science and the Energy Sciences Advanced Computation element managing access to hardware and computational technologies at the National Magnetic Fusion Energy Computing Center (NMFECC).
+At that time, the program had two elements: Applied Mathematical Sciences supporting core research in applied math and the Energy Sciences Advanced Computation element managing access to hardware and computational technologies at the National Magnetic Fusion Energy Computing Center (NMFECC).
 The NMFECC was created in 1974 at Lawrence Livermore National Laboratory (LLNL) with support from the Office of Fusion Energy Sciences (FES).
 NMFECC was the original DOE supercomputer user facility and the prototype for others that were to follow.
 NMFECC needed connectivity to support users at LANL and Princeton Plasma Physics Laboratory.
 In 1976, FES supported the creation of the Magnetic Fusion Energy Network, the precursor of today's ESnet (Energy Sciences Network).
 In 1979, the Mathematics program was renamed the Applied Mathematical Sciences program to reflect its growing scope of research.

-In 1983, DOE created the Scientific Computing Staff with four elements: Analytical and Numerical Methods, Information Analysis Techniques, Advanced Computing Concepts, and Energy Sciences Advanced Computing.
-This organization was part of the Office of Basic Energy Sciences and was subsequently renamed the Division of Mathematical, Information, and Computational Sciences (MICS).
+In 1983, Al Trivelpiece stood up the Scientific Computing Staff with four elements: Analytical and Numerical Methods, Information Analysis Techniques, Advanced Computing Concepts, and Energy Sciences Advanced Computing.
+This organization was part of the Office of Energy Research and was led from 1984 to 1987 by Jim Decker.
+It was subsequently renamed the Office of Scientific Computing and then the Division of Mathematical, Information, and Computational Sciences (MICS).

-In 1990, NMFECC was rechristened NERSC (National Energy Research Supercomputing Center) with the broader purpose of supporting the advanced computing needs for all DOE science activities.
+In 1990, NMFECC was rechristened NERSC (National Energy Research Supercomputing Center) to reflect its broadening role to support the advanced computing needs for all DOE science activities.
 Additional high performance computing facilities were deployed in 1992 at Oak Ridge and Argonne national laboratories.
 In 1996, NERSC (its name adjusted to National Energy Research Scientific Computing Center) and ESnet moved to LBNL (Lawrence Berkeley National Laboratory).
 In 1997, MICS was combined with NERSC and ESnet to form the Office of Computational and Technology Research.
-Two years later, in 1999, this Office was renamed the Office of Advanced Scientific Computing Research, with a mission to support the DOE Office of Science's most challenging scientific needs.
+Two years later, in 1999, this Office was renamed the Office of Advanced Scientific Computing Research by Martha Krebs, the Director of the Office of Science, with a mission to support DOE's most challenging scientific needs.